• T-score [ statistics ]

 • term extraction

 the process of identifying subject specific vocabulary in a subject specific text usually using specialized software.
-The finding of one-word and multi-word terms in Sketch Engine is based on a comparison with the frequency of these words and phrases in a reference corpus.
+The identification of one-word and multi-word terms in Sketch Engine is based on the comparison of the frequency of such words and phrases between the reference corpus and the focus corpus. compare keywords related topics term extraction explained (blog) term grammar reference corpus focus corpus

 • term grammar

 A term grammar is a set of rules written in CQL which define the lexical structures, typically noun phrases, which should be included in term extraction.
-The lexical structures are defined using POS tags.
-The use of a term grammar ensures a clean term extraction result which requires very little post editing.
-For illustration only: The term grammar for English defines terms as sequences of nouns and adjectives (noun+noun+noun, adjective+noun, adjective+adjective+noun etc.) The term grammar for Spanish contains rules such as noun+adjective, noun+de+noun, adjective+noun+de+noun etc. The actual rules are much more complex and include prepositions and articles, optional words or define which words must or must not appear before or after a lexical structure for it to be considered a term.
-They also check adjective-noun agreement in number, gender or case and other relevant grammatical categories. see also term keyword Best term extraction (blog) word sketch grammar
+The lexical structures are defined using POS tags and CQL.
+The use of a term grammar ensures a clean term extraction result which requires very little post editing. (more…)

 • text analysis [ text-analysis ]